scsm-ua/kirtan-guide-en/songs/guror-guro-me-paramo-gurus-tvam.md

     guror guro me paramo gurus tvaṁ vareṇya! gaurāṅga-gaṇāgragaṇye prasīda bhṛtye dayitāśrite te namo namo gaura-kiśora tubhyam

-Oh Divine Master of my Divine Master, my most venerable preceptor, you are supremely worshippable in the group of the foremost associates of Śrī Gaurāṅ- ga.
+Oh Divine Master of my Divine Master, my most venerable preceptor, you are supremely worshippable in the group of the foremost associates of Śrī Gaurāṅga.
 May you be gracious upon this servitor surrendered unto your loving servitor (Dayita Dās).
-Oh Gaura Kiśo- ra, again and again do I make my obeisance unto you.
+Oh Gaura Kiśora, again and again do I make my obeisance unto you.

 #### 2